pleabargain/storyboard/english_questions_modals_and_auxillaries.md

 # which
 - Which antique shop do you like?
 - Which technology will be used to operate the tractor remotely?
+- Which direction should I go?
+- Which color do you [like|prefer]?

 # would
 - Would you take out the trash please?